Brady Aiken: 2014 Major League Baseball draft

 Aiken was considered one of the top prospects heading into the 2014 Major League Baseball draft.
 In March 2014, he was ranked by Keith Law as the top prospect for the draft.
 The Houston Astros selected Aiken with the first overall selection.

-Soon after the draft, it appeared the two sides had agreed to a $6.5 million signing bonus, but the offer was reduced to $5 million, after Aiken's physical revealed inflammation in the elbow of his throwing arm.
-A dispute arose over this adjusted bonus, and Aiken went unsigned, when the July 18 deadline elapsed.
+Soon after the draft, it seemed that the Astros and Aiken had agreed to a $6.5 million signing bonus, but the offer was reduced to $5 million, after Aiken's physical revealed inflammation in the elbow of his throwing arm.
+A dispute arose over this adjusted bonus, and Aiken did not sign when the July 18 deadline elapsed.

-The Astros' failure to sign Aiken set off a chain reaction of events that led to them being unable to sign two of their other draftees from the 2014 MLB draft.
+The Astros' failure to sign Aiken set off a chain reaction of events that led to them being unable to sign two of their other draft picks from the 2014 MLB draft.
 When the Astros made their original offer of $6.5 million to Aiken, they also offered $1.5 million to their fifth round selection, Southern California high school pitcher Jacob Nix.
-According to MLB's draft policies, when the Astros revised their offer to Aiken, and he chose not to sign, the amount of money Houston could spend on their draft picks was severely reduced.
+According to MLB's draft policies, when the Astros revised their offer to Aiken, and he decided not to sign, the amount of money Houston could spend on their draft picks was severely reduced.
 Under the structure of MLB's draft bonus pool, each draft slot came with an assigned value.
 In 2014, the top pick in the draft had an assigned value of $8 million.
 When the Astros offered $6.5 million to Aiken, the remaining $1.5 million from that assigned value could be used on other draft picks.
-This is where the money used in the offer to Nix originated from.
+This was where the money was used in the offer to Nix originated from.

-However, when Aiken declined to accept the revised $5 million contract offer, the entire $8 million slotted for the number one pick in the draft was removed from Houston's available bonus pool.
+When Aiken declined to accept the revised $5 million contract offer, the entire $8 million slotted for the number one pick in the draft was removed from Houston's available bonus pool.
 Therefore, the money that was to be used to pay Nix was no longer available.
-The only offer Houston could make to Nix without incurring heavy penalties, such as a steep luxury tax or the loss of draft picks, for going over their bonus pool allotment was a severely reduced $616,165.
+The only offer Houston could make to Nix without incurring any penalties, such as a hefty luxury tax bill or the forfeiture of draft picks, for going over their bonus pool allotment was a severely reduced $616,165.
 Nix declined the offer and filed a grievance with the MLB Players Association, which meant that his scholarship offer to UCLA was null and void due to NCAA restrictions.
-Nix settled with the Astros prior to the grievance being heard by an arbitrator, who could have ruled that the Astros were obliged to sign Nix, at which point, they would have been forced to forfeit two future first-round draft picks.
+Nix settled with the Astros prior to the grievance being heard by an arbitrator, who could have ruled that the Astros were obliged to sign Nix, at which point, they would have had to forfeit two future first-round draft picks.